 - contact your GP and/or Consultant to obtain more information regarding your condition and

 - to obtain your full employment history from HMRIC.

 In order to succeed in your claim we need to demonstrate that you are suffering from an asbestos illness caused through work which is having an impact upon your health.

-We recognise there will be instances where it is necessary to have certain cases dealt with immediately by our Solicitors thereby avoiding the time consuming process of writing for medical reports and employment history.
-We will not hesitate to fast track any case if the situation requires and we always fast track cases involving mesothelioma and those which involve gravely ill clients.
+We recognise there will be instances where it is necessary to have certain cases dealt with immediately by your solicitors thereby avoiding the time consuming process of writing for medical reports and employment history.
+We will not hesitate to fast track any case to solicitors if the situation requires and we always fast track cases involving mesothelioma and those which involve gravely ill clients.

-Our experienced Solicitors need to consider important features of your case to ensure that it is likely to succeed and some of this information will become apparent during our initial discussions.
+Your experienced Solicitors need to consider important features of your case to ensure that it is likely to succeed and some of this information will become apparent during initial discussions.
 Before commencing any claim your appointed Solicitor will speak with you to confirm;

 - You have been diagnosed with an asbestos related illness